smartdevicelink/sdl_evolution/proposals/NNNN-test-scripts-common-modules-refactoring.md

 ## Proposed solution

-The purpose of this proposal is to clean up these common modules.
+In order to clean up the common modules there are following items needs to be done.

 ### Leave existing modules as is for backward compatibility